 - Great advice on how to boost traffic — Great traffic-boosting advice (Traffic-boosting is a compound noun here)

 These sentences have prepositions between the noun sets.
 Whenever you spot this construction, try to implement this noun-modifying technique.

 What’s Your Excuse Now?

-These tips are not magical, mystical, or complicated.
+These editing tips are not magical, mystical, or complicated.
 In fact, you could consider them downright boring, plain, and inconsequential.

 But applying smart editing rules is what separates your heroes from the masses, catapults them to success, and makes readers say, “I don’t know what it is about their writing, but it’s absolutely fantastic.”

-Look at is this way: You’ve expended a ton of effort on SEO, content marketing, networking, and social media promotion, all in the hopes that more people will notice your blog.
+Look at it this way: You’ve expended a ton of effort on SEO, content marketing, networking, and social media promotion, all in the hopes that more people will notice your blog.
 So when they arrive, shouldn’t your next post blow their socks off too?

 And how about your last post and the one before that?
 (Yes, you can apply these rules to your old posts too!)